Do I Need to Hire an Accountant or Bookkeeper?

 Speaking with an accountant can further explain the following business structures and help you choose the one that best suits you.
 Which structure you choose will define your responsibilities with respect to the paperwork to be filled in, the taxes you will have to manage and pay and how you can personally take the profit generated from your business.

-Partnership – above liability also applies to partners unless they have formed limited liability partnership.
+Partnership – the above mentioned liability also applies to partners, unless they have formed limited liability partnership.

-A huge saving on accountancy fees can be achieved if you do this yourself.
-There are many low cost or inexpensive accounting systems to record your business transactions and the keeping of your accounts does not have to be the nightmare that it once was with bags of receipts, invoices, statements etc all over the place.
+A huge saving on accountancy fees can be achieved if you can do the bookkeeping by yourself.
+There are many low cost or inexpensive accounting systems to record your business transactions, and the keeping of your accounts does not have to be the nightmare that it once was with bags of receipts, invoices, statements etc. all over the place.

-An accountant can help choosing the right system for your needs and guide you to producing the information that is required for HMRC, Companies House and Banks/Lenders.
+An accountant can help you choose the right system for your needs and guide you to producing the information that is required for HMRC, Companies House and banks/lenders.
 Many modern software systems mean that a better control of the state of the financial affairs of the business can be kept and you can know how your business is performing at the push of a button.

-If paperwork isn’t “your thing” most accountants offer book keeping services to take away the stress but charges can vary considerably.
+If paperwork is not “your thing”, most accountants offer book keeping services to take away the stress, but charges can vary considerably.
 If in doubt, ask for a quote for services.